My Inspiration for this page is Pat's Desk on Pat Conroy's site, though I am certain mine will be nothing like his.

 Do you see the problem?

-Since the Associated Press Style Book is the standard for Journalism, the AP needs to get this right.
+Since the Associated Press Style Book is the Standard for Journalism, the AP needs to fix this.

 I loved this show and wished it would never end.
 Taylor Sheridan finished Strong.
 I loved the ending; tragic but moving.
 I may have cried.

 Who didn't love Spencer the Badass and Alexandra the Duchess of Sussex?
-I hope the Duttons in Yellowstone share their bloodline.
+It's too bad the Duttons in Yellowstone don't share their bloodline.

 I'm left with questions: